-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 Though more subdued in tone, Wonder Woman’s cinematic costume is pretty close to the iconic look from the comics, minus the stars on the skirt.

 Beginning with her initial appearance in All-Star Comics No. 8, Wonder Woman has used an invisible plane to get around.
 But when her character’s powers were revamped in the 1980s, she was given the power of flight, eliminating the need for her one-woman air force.
-While director Patty Jenkins told Yahoo Movies she’d love for the invisible jet to make an appearance onscreen in the future, the DC Extended Universe version of Wonder Woman follows the latter-day comic playbook, meaning Wonder Woman can fly.
+While director Patty Jenkins told Yahoo Movies that she’d love for the invisible jet to make an appearance onscreen in the future, the DC Extended Universe version of Wonder Woman follows the latter-day comic playbook, meaning Wonder Woman can fly.

 Wonder Woman’s two BFFs dating back to her All-Star Comics debut are Steve Trevor and Etta Candy.
 Diana’s longtime love interest from the very first issue, Trevor is the U.S. military intelligence officer whose crash off the coast of Paradise Island sets in motion Wonder Woman’s emergence as a superhero.
 Though his role has changed over the past seven decades, he is often depicted as a dude in distress, requiring Wonder Woman to rescue him.